rusriver/config/README.md

     .U().P("dot.path").Duration()
 ```

+The API model was simplified, calling accessors with empty path is no longer needed,
+the GetNestedConfig() was removed.

 Different mapping rules for env variables - now all dashes are removed.
 For example,
 if you have a path "a.s-d.f", previously the env variable A_S-D_F would be looked for,
 now it will be A_SD_F.
 Obviously, both "sd" and "s-d" would map to the same thing,